Raspberry Macarons Recipe with Chocolate Raspberry Ganache

 - Remove from heat and add chocolate bits to cream mixture.

 - Stir until chocolate is incorporated

-- Let ganache cool to room temperature before piping between macarons.
+- Let the ganache cool to room temperature before piping between macarons.

-If you'd like to refer back to this Reliable Raspberry Macarons Recipe in the future, bookmark this page or pin the following image.
+If you’d like to refer back to this Reliable Raspberry Macarons Recipe in the future, bookmark this page or pin the following image.
 And, if you are interested in more fruit and chocolate desserts, I have collected a bunch for you.